bytepool/lbs-transient-execution/README.md

 code do branch predictions in a certain, useful to the adversary, way.

 Below is the list of vulnerabilities of this kind.
-We focus on the first three and describe them in detail later, and we only mention the others for completeness.
+We focus on the first three and describe them in detail in the following, and we only mention the others for completeness.

 - Meltdown (aka Spectre v3) - Rogue Data Cache Load (RDCL)
 - Spectre v1 - Bounds Check Bypass (BCB)